 - fruit – 2 serves a day

-- grain foods – 9 serves a day
+- cereals and grain foods – 9 serves a day

-- dairy or calcium-enriched products – 2½ serves a day.
+- dairy or dairy alternatives – 2½ serves a day.

 If you’re eating a healthy diet, you’ll be getting enough of most nutrients.
-But there are a few nutrients you need to be aware of – calcium, iodine, vitamin B12 and vitamin D. It’s also important to make sure you’re drinking enough healthy fluids.
+But there are a few nutrients you need to be aware of – calcium, iodine, iron, omega 3 fats, vitamin B12, vitamin D and zinc.

 You get calcium from:

-- dairy products like milk, cheese and yoghurt or dairy alternatives with extra calcium
+- milk, cheese and yoghurt or dairy alternatives with extra calcium

 - fish with edible bones, like sardines and salmon